chesterwizzle/Haikuverse/README.md

 * **Root Application UI Structure (`MaterialApp` Widget):**
     * Sets the application title, applies the current theme from `ThemeProvider`.
-    * Uses a `FutureBuilder` to call the `_getInitialRoute` helper method, which asynchronously determines the correct starting screen (`/auth`, `/eula-acceptance`, or `/home`) by checking both the Firebase Authentication state and the user's EULA acceptance status in Firestore.
     * Defines `routes` for navigation, injecting services into screens.
+    * Uses a `FutureBuilder` to call the `_getInitialRoute` helper method, which asynchronously determines the correct starting screen (`/auth`, `/eula-acceptance`, `/subscription`, or `/home`) by checking the user's Firebase Authentication state, EULA acceptance, and active subscription status in Firestore.
+    * A custom `SubscriptionGate` widget wraps the home screen route, listening to the `QuotaProvider` to automatically redirect non-subscribed users to the paywall, effectively enforcing the subscription model.

 * **`_buildHomeScreen()` - Main Application UI Construction (`Scaffold`):**
     * `AppBar`: Dynamically titled based on `_currentIndex` and includes a real-time notifications icon driven by the `_hasNotifications` flag.